wso2/cellery/docs/cell-update-and-adv-deployment.md

 ```
 cellery terminate pet-be
 ```
+- Additionally, you can use the flag `--enable-session-awareness` to enable session aware routing based on the user name.
+An instance will be selected and will be propagated via the header `x-instance-id`.
+Its the cell component's responsibility to forward this header if this option is to be used.

 #### Note:
 The above commands will apply to all cell instances which has a dependency on `pet-be`.
 If required, route-traffic command can be applied to only a selected set of instances